Ghost of Karl Lagerfeld spotted at Jersey Hospice

 As we laughed, he started gesturing more erratically for Choupette…. like he was suddenly in a hurry.

 It was only when he handed over his money that I realised he was wearing studded leather gloves - and I didn’t quite know where to look.’
-‘Most odd.
-And not the sort of thing you see around here.’
+‘Not the sort of thing you see around here.’

-‘And as he went clattering out through the front door with all his things’ she said ‘he turned backward and told me that the dress draped over his skis was the original 1960’s Coco Chanel, worn by Audrey Hepburn in Breakfast at Tiffany’s’.
+‘And as he went clattering out through the front door with all his things, he turned backward and told me that the dress draped over his skis was the original 1960’s Coco Chanel, worn by Audrey Hepburn in Breakfast at Tiffany’s’.

 As rumours abound as to the whereabouts of the enigmatic millionaire, businesses have denied accusations of ‘shameless opportunism’ levelled at them by a St Helier think-tank, despite reports Faulkner Fisheries has now ramped up the price of lobster and Diet Coke by 400%, and that Jersey Pearl was now offering ‘free stone polishing’ on presentation of any white cat.